-A match quickly turned into a series of witty sports puns that rolled off me with ease and I don’t know fucking thing about sports.
-I should of known then that I was going to move into unprecedented spaces with her.
+A match quickly turned into a series of witty sports puns that rolled off me with ease, and I don’t know fucking thing about sports.
+I should of known then I was going to move into unprecedented spaces with her.

-She is almost indescribable.
-She walks a tightrope between disheveled and flawless.
-Toes the line between masculine and feminine.
+She is indescribable.
+She walks a tightrope between disheveled and flawless; toes the line between masculine and feminine.
 She is uncategorizable and I had absolutely no idea what to do with her.
-You see I have always dated stone cold butches or jesbians, that’s Justin Bieber looking lesbians, and she was neither of these.
+I had always dated stone cold butches and jesbians (Justin Bieber look-alike lesbians).
+And, she is neither of those.

 That was the first night in a series of many that began with whiskey and ended with me in awe of her in the morning light.

-At first I wanted to blame the liqour because I’m not the sort of girl that goes home with a stranger from a dating app and she wasn’t even my type.
+At first I wanted to blame the liquor because I’m not the sort of girl that goes home with a stranger from a dating app, and she wasn’t even my type.
 I wanted to believe that I lost my senses to a pool of warm cinnamon tinged liquid.
-That Rittenhouse was to blame for those uninhibited kisses.
-In truth though, I lost my reason in her most mundane manifestations and in a sea of synchronicities that I couldn’t explain but felt to my core.
+Rittenhouse Rye was to blame for those uninhibited kisses.
+In truth though, I lost my reason in her most mundane manifestations, and in a sea of synchronicities that I couldn’t explain but felt to my core.
 That iteration of reality is endearing at best, and quite clinical at worst.
-And while I’ll freely shed most everything about myself, I’m quite certain my pride is bound to my bones.
+And while I’ll freely shed most everything about myself, I’m quite certain pride is bound to my bones.
 And what prideful woman admits she lost herself in details so categorically simple.

-I fixated on how she scrolled through her phone with her middle finger as its absolutely natural.
-When she smiled the corners of her eyelids would sink slightly and softly while one side of her crimson laced lip would rise.
-It was as if they were nervous lovers leaning into each other briefly just recoil back.
-I got addicted to the way her would eyes change when something I spoke resonated.
-They would widen into a big black mysterious pools and I knew I had her even when she didn’t say a word.
-I fell for the way her small frame fell into chairs with no apologies for the consumption of space that is not proper for female bodies like ours.
-She did it anyways.
+I fixated on how she scrolls through her phone, with her middle finger; an obscurity made natural .
+When she smiles the corners of her eyelids sink slightly and softly as one side of her crimson tinted lip rises.
+It is as if the crease of her eye and the end of her lip are nervous lovers leaning into each other briefly just recoil back.
+I got addicted to the way her eyes change when something I spoke resonated.
+They widen into a big black mysterious pools and I know I have her even when she doesn’t utter a word.
+I stare back; our souls caught in a staring contest.
+I fell for the way her small frame falls into chairs with no apologies for the consumption of space that is not proper for female bodies like ours.
+She does it anyways.
 My senses sank into her simplicities as easily as my body fell into her bed.

-When I woke in the morning as the sun was spilled in through her skylight I expected to I’d be riddled with guilt and anxiety, but instead I felt totally still.
+When I woke in the morning as the sun was spilled in through her skylight I expected to I’d be riddled with guilt and anxiety.
+Instead, I felt totally still.

 In the morning when I wake